olawale-o/witter-chat/README.md

 - Authenticated users can only chat with each other
 - You can follow and unfollow a user
-- The online status of loggedin users is indicated
+- The online status of users followers or followings is indicated
-- User can update there profile while the update is reflected immediately
-- New messages status from other users when when other user user is in view

 # Getting started
 ## To get a local copy of this repository kindly follow the steps below.